zahir-core/grest/README.md

   - Tweet about the project on your Twitter.
   - Write a review or tutorial on your youtube channel or personal blog.

-By contributing to gREST, you agree that your contributions will be licensed under its MIT license.
+By contributing to GREST, you agree that your contributions will be licensed under its MIT license.

 ## License

-gREST officialy created, used, and maintained by [Zahir](https://zahiraccounting.com) Core Team. gREST is free and open-source software licensed under the [MIT License](https://github.com/zahir-core/grest/blob/main/LICENSE).
+GREST officialy created, used, and maintained by [Zahir](https://zahir.co.id) Core Team.
+GREST is free and open-source software licensed under the [MIT License](https://github.com/zahir-core/GREST/blob/main/LICENSE).